Photography by Dinah Sutton Photography

 After the accident, Kalen’s biggest fear was how he would be perceived of or treated at school.
 To his surprise, there was an outpouring of concern, acceptance and love for him from his friends.
 It was incredibly moving and uplifting.
 He still has the support of those same friends eight years later.
 They help him move throughout the school in his wheelchair, help him get his lunch, hold an umbrella over him when it rains and advocate for him when others do not accept him unconditionally.
 Their acceptance, support and steadfast loyalty as friends has helped him bounce back.
 He has learned to be adventurous and try new things such as sleep away camp and that having a disability does not define him.
 Although he does not have the use of his legs, he can achieve all of his goals.
 He is very independent, but his paralysis creates challenges in independence, especially since his home is not modified to meet his needs.

-Sunshine on a Ranney Day is planning to provide him with a dream makeover so he can meet all of his needs and be more independent in the home environment.
-We hope that you will join us in making this project a slam dunk!
-With the support of his friends, family, SOARD and The Hawks, this is a sure fire win!
+Sunshine on a Ranney Day provided a dream wheelchair accessible bathroom and bedroom so he can meet all of his needs and be more independent in the home environment.
+His makeover was sure a slam dunk!